-A five-minute walk from Union Square Park, the Walker Hotel Greenwich Village is more like a tall, narrow townhouse than a hotel, with 113 rooms stretched out over 18 floors.
-The Art Deco style is inspired by Fifth Avenue in the ’20s, with live jazz events in the lounge and a functional rotary phone in each room.
+A five-minute walk from Union Square Park, Walker Hotel Greenwich Village is more like a tall, narrow townhouse than a hotel, with 113 rooms stretched out over 18 floors.
+The Art Deco style is inspired by Fifth Avenue in the 1920s, with live jazz events in the lounge and a functional rotary phone in each room.
 As an added bonus, the hotel’s library is home to a number of early editions from Greenwich Village authors, along with other classic New York reads.

 Nine minutes from Union Square Park, the biggest perk of this bohemian 1925 hotel is its access to the gated-off Gramercy Park.
-However, the Gramercy Park Hotel has more than its location going for it.
-Just stepping into the lobby, with its hand-blown glass chandelier and nine-foot-tall fireplace on the second floor, leaves guests impressed.
+However, Gramercy Park Hotel has more than its location going for it.
+Just stepping into the lobby, with its hand-blown glass chandelier and 9ft-tall fireplace on the second floor, leaves guests impressed.
 With two lobby bars, the Roman restaurant Maialino and a rotating art collection, Gramercy Park Hotel is a stylish yet serene place to stay.